5 reasons to stop ‘following your passion’ — and what to do instead

 #1 — YOU’RE BEATING YOURSELF UP

 In the article mentioned above, I share examples of people who knew from an early age what career they wanted to pursue.
-I discuss how having clarity on what they wanted shaped their decisions and actions.
-And allowed them to turn their dreams into reality.
+Having clarity on what they wanted shaped their decisions and actions.
+And this allowed them to turn their dreams into reality.

 But what if you’re unsure about your career direction?
-You’ve been going round in circles for years trying to figure out what you want to do.
-You’re comparing yourself to others and beating yourself up as it feels like everyone else has a clear plan.
+You’ve been going round in circles for years trying to figure out what you want next.
+You constantly compare yourself to others who have a clear plan — and the pressure to find your passion leads to self-doubt and inaction.

 What to do instead: If this is you, realise you’re not alone.
 The individuals who always knew what they ‘wanted to be when they grew up’ are in the minority.